Inclusive Excellence Resources

 The University of Denver strives to foster a diverse and welcoming campus community for all students, regardless of background, race or immigration status.
 As part of that commitment, we welcome and encourage applications from students with an undocumented or DACA immigration status.

 Any student who is impacted by the DACA program ending is still fully eligible for admission and fully eligible to receive institutional merit aid.
 For more details, please visit the Undergraduate Admission site outlining our approach and values.
-Anyone who still has questions regarding their admission status or future prospects, can contact anyone in the Admission Office or the Office of Graduate Studies.
+Anyone who still has questions regarding their admission status or future prospects, can contact anyone in the Admission Office or the Office of Graduate Education.

 If a current student has questions regarding their financial aid package and status, they can contact the staff in the Financial Aid Office.